10 Ways To Plan A Sustainable Maine Meeting

 9 | Work with your local CVB for recommendations

 Visit Portland is the only Convention and Visitors Bureau in Maine.
-We know what’s new and exciting better than anyone.
 Our team has their finger on the pulse of new community and city initiatives as well as what sustainable projects our partners are working on.
 Whether you’re planning a board meeting, conference, family/military reunion, or small town takeover, we provide insider knowledge and exclusive access to the best Greater Portland has to offer.

 10 | Measure and Report